 The ability to thicken natural dyes, tannins, and mordants opens up possibilities for creating designs on fabric that are simply not possible with immersion dyeing.
 Learning the art of mixing natural dyes extends this potential into new realms.

 In this workshop participants will study the techniques of preparing natural dyes and mordants so that they can be used for direct application.
 The workshop will combine hand-painting with printing techniques such as blockprinting, stamping, and stenciling.
 Thickened dyes will be used to explore design, layout, repetition, and overlaying techniques.
 Students will complete original works of art on both silk and cotton fabrics.

 During this four-day workshop, students will learn how to create concentrated natural colour from raw plant material.
 In addition, we will explore the diverse palette of prepared dye extracts.
 We will work through colour mixing, formulating the perfect consistency for painting, printing, or stenciling.
 Students will learn how to properly apply the colour for longevity.

 Since 2011 Danielle has developed and taught workshops for the Maiwa Textile Symposium.
-In 2009 she represented Maiwa at the International Shibori Conference held in France, and in 2011 she was a facilitator for the Maiwa Natural Dye Master Class taught by Michel Garcia in Bengal, India.
+In 2009 Danielle represented Maiwa at the International Shibori Conference held in France, and in 2011 she was a facilitator for the Maiwa Natural Dye Master Class taught by Michel Garcia in Bengal, India.
 Danielle has a deep understanding of and aptitude for dye techniques and the creative process.
-Together with Sophena Kwon, Danielle travels to India each year where she helps manage the Maiwa studio.
+Together with Sophena Kwon, Danielle travels to India each year where she helps manage the Maiwa Studio India.

 In addition to her natural dye work, Sophena is a skilled photographer and clothing designer.
 Each year she travels to India to direct the Maiwa line of clothing.